jprjr/mpd-visualizer/README.md

   -c (audio channels) \
   -s (audio samplesize (in bytes)) \
   -b (number of visualizer bars to calculate) \
-  -i /path/to/audio.fifo \
+  -i /path/to/audio.fifo (or - for stdin) \
-  -o /path/to/video.fifo \
+  -o /path/to/video.fifo (or - for stdout) \
-  -l /path/to/Lua/folder
+  -l /path/to/Lua/folder \
+  -m (1|0) enable/disable mpd polling (default enabled) \
+Following options only valid when -m=0
+  -t title
+  -a artist
+  -A album
+  -F filename
+  -T totaltime (in seconds)

 ```

 ## Option details